Advice to Incoming First-Year College Students

 Going off of that, stay organized.
 Not only for your roommate's sake (although that is important too), but because dorm rooms are small enough as it is and clutter only makes them feel smaller.
 If you are stressed and anxious, it is natural that your room may reflect that, but keeping things moderately tidy does wonders for your mental health.
 Spending 5-10 minutes once a week (I usually pick Sundays) to put things away, and sweeping up any dust or crumbs will make a huge difference on your peace of mind and keep you healthier, too.

-With so many adjustments on college campuses going into this fall semester, some of you may not have to deal with a roommate this fall.
-But if you do, my biggest advice is to talk with your roommate(s) UP FRONT about your needs and your like/dislikes.
+My biggest roommate advice is to talk with your roommate(s) UP FRONT about your needs and your like/dislikes.
 Having those discussions and coming to agreements and some sort of "contract" before issues arise is going to help prevent them.
 If something that you didn't anticipate becomes a problem, it is best to communicate honestly about it.
 Do so calmly, kindly, and as soon as possible.
 Too many people hold in their frustrations with their roommate and let it out through passive aggressive behavior, which only leads to your room becoming a hostile environment, which no one wants.
 Sometimes, the desire to avoid conflict leads students to bend too far to their roommate's needs without sticking up for their own.
 It is important to be willing to bend a little, but it is okay to ask for your roommate(s) to bend as well so that all parties involved can have an enjoyable living experience.

 View challenges as adventures.
-This fall will likely be filled with unexpected challenges and will force you to adapt to new situations.
 Instead of being afraid that everything is new, seek to see each day or each hard moment as a new adventure and an opportunity to learn.
 Experiencing college this fall is a moment that future job interviewers may ask you about in the future to learn about how you respond to challenges.
 Viewing this fall with a spirit of adventure and openness rather than with stress and anxiety will help you to grow and thrive despite any limitations placed upon you.

 At the end of the day, the more open and adaptable you can be this fall, the better.
 These days, the only constant is change and there will likely be challenges and changes throughout.
 Be patient with professors and administrators even when plans do not go as expected.
 Try your best and remember that everyone is trying their best, too.
 Embrace the change and try to keep the bigger picture perspective in mind, and know that if you feel overwhelmed, there are probably lots of other people who share that feeling with you.
 Be kind to yourself, and be kind to others.
 Best of luck.